TimurNurlygayanov/softlayer-python/markdown.md

 ## Setext styles

-Instead of using hashtags, setext (underlined) styles for h1 and h2 headings are available.
+Instead of using hashtags, setext styles for h1 and h2 headings are available.
 Put at least three equal signs `===` under your content to make h1 headings and three (or more) dashes `---` to make h2 headings.

 <pre>
 h1.
 Heading 1